uboslinux/ubos-docs/sphinx/glossary.rst

          > sudo ubos-admin listsites

-      Because the siteid is long and unwieldy, you can alternatively use only its first few characters, as long as they are unique on your host.
+      Because the siteid is long and unwieldy, you can alternatively use only its first few characters, as long as they are unique on your host and you append three periods at the end.

-      For example, if there is no other site installed on your host whose siteid starts with ``s41``, you can use ``s41`` as a shorthand.
+      For example, if there is no other site installed on your host whose siteid starts with ``s41``, you can use ``s41...`` as a shorthand.

-      Many commands also accept the hostname of the site instead of the siteid.
+      Many commands also accept the current hostname of the site instead of the siteid.

    UBOS manifest json
-      A JSON file that contains meta-data about an app or accessory beyond the meta-data provided by PKGBUILD.
+      A JSON file that contains meta-data about an app or accessory beyond the meta-data provided by :term:`PKGBUILD`.